One Vision: Music video

 The music video to "One Vision" which was recorded in September 1985 mainly showed the band recording the song at Musicland Studios in Munich and was the first to be directed and produced for Queen by Austrian directors Rudi Dolezal and Hannes Rossacher, also collectively known as DoRo.
 DoRo and Queen developed a fruitful working relationship which would result in numerous acclaimed and award-winning videos (for "Innuendo" and "The Show Must Go On", among others).

 The video also featured a "morphing" effect of the band's famous pose in 1974's Queen II album cover and 1975's "Bohemian Rhapsody" video to a 1985 version of the same pose.
 The video even shows John Deacon on the drums.
 There was also a video made to match the 12" inch version of the song which appears on Queen Rocks The Video VHS and Queen: Greatest Video Hits 2 DVD.

 An alternate version of the music video was produced splicing in scenes from the 1986 film Iron Eagle, with the standard video footage.
 The song was used multiple times during the training and battle scenes of the film, where the young hero, Doug Masters, plays the track on his cassette player and headphones.
-This version can still be found on the Internet.
 "One Vision" also appeared on the Iron Eagle soundtrack released in 1986.

 Despite Queen's US popularity declining in the past few years, MTV still played the video in heavy rotation.